drnczgny/android-kotlin-viewmodel/README.md

-# android-kotlin-viewmodel
+# android-kotlin-viewmodel-livedata

 Simple score counter kotlin application.
-Scores are managed stored with a ViewModel (from android architecture), so user won't loss the state at orientation change.
+Scores are stored with LiveData in ViewModel (from android architecture), so the current state won't loss at orientation change.

+v1:
+ViewModel is not injected with dagger.

+v2:
+Same as before but ViewModel is injected with dagger, and the ViewModel it has dependecy also.